-I am a doctoral student, psychoanalyst candidate, licensed psychotherapist, and practicing historian-philosopher.
-I am a graduate student in history with research interests in philosophy, psychoanalysis, and thanatology.
-Within these contexts, I look to uncover historical silences in regard to the philosophical take of the human experience and apply these components within a clinical space.
+I am a doctoral student at Texas Woman's University entering candidacy in the summer of 2024; a licensed psychotherapist, psychoanalyst candidate, and a concurrent graduate student historian/philosopher.
+Within these contexts I look to uncover historical silences in regard to the philosophical take of the human experience and apply these components within a clinical space.

 My doctorate research at Texas Woman's University pertains to research in relation to maternal death and the experiences of existential crisis conditions from the lens of object relations and attachment theory.
-My expected graduation date is in 2025.
-I currently hold a master of arts in marriage and family therapy.
-My license is in marriage and family therapy, in addition I am a licensed chemical dependency counselor.
+My expected graduation date is in the fall of 2025.
 Further information about my clinical work can be found on my company site.